-By living the Christmas hope in real, everyday ways we are reflecting the “Light of the World” to folks who may not know the love and hope we have found.
-It is a beautiful opportunity to be living testimonies of the hope that lives within us!
+By living the Christmas hope in real, everyday ways, we are reflecting the “Light of the World” to folks who may not know the love and hope we have found.
+Now that lovely light really twinkles!